dkage/php_checker/README.md

 ## What kind of thing is analyzed?

-This script lookouts for the following things on given PHP project to iterate:
+This script lookouts for the following things on a given PHP project to iterate:

 - **check syntax using php lint CLI to checks for files with errors** (php -l 'filename')
-- **uses of _pg_connect_** (as we are now using a new database connection class that is more secure, we needed to find the old connections the used pg_connect to make the proper change to adapt the legacy projects)
+- **uses of _pg_connect_** (as we are now using a new database connection class that is more secure, we needed to find the old connections that used pg_connect to make the proper changes to adapt the legacy projects to new class)
 - **files that are not index.php and are not being referenced anywhere in the project** (no 'include'/'require' and/or 'redirects'/'href' calls)
-- **saves files to the server** (checks if PHP script uses a function to save file on server HD (upload by user), as our new security guidelines demands that every file should be stored in a specific folder we needed to check for older scripts that save those files in other directories)
+- **saves files to the server** (checks if PHP script uses a function to save file on server HD (upload by user), as our new security guidelines demands that every file should be stored in a specific folder so we needed to check for older scripts that save those files in other directories)

 ## How to use